Info@taxcontroversy.com

 Employers need to know that they must register in any state where they are conducting business or having employees perform work.
 Employers may not realize that this applies whether or not their company has a physical presence there.
 Another cost that can be incurred is having tax professionals from different states review your tax burdens and ensure you are completely in compliance with the local laws.
 This may need to be a cost employers pass on to their customers to maintain profitability.
 Employees need to consider the potential negative tax impact upon them and what tax protections their employers have in place to alleviate some of this burden.
 This can be especially bad for residents in states with no state income taxes like Florida or Texas, who do work in states who do tax income.

-In order to stay in compliance, companies may hire specialists to help them facilitate these burdens and responsibilities.
+In order to stay in compliance, companies may tax specialists in Arizona them facilitate these burdens and responsibilities.
 One procedure many companies adopt is putting processes in place every time they conduct business in a new state so everyone who should be notified is.

 Lastly, keeping very accurate records and data is key so that any trips whether for business in other states, or given as rewards, are tracked and compensation is recorded for sales reps, executives and all staff who travel.